These Are The Best Starfield Ships (So Far!)

 Building a sneaky smuggling ship with Shielded Cargo will allow you to ferry contraband, too, so it feels like the possibilities are quite endless.

-As well as building ships, you can recruit and assign companions to increase their stats, as well as romance them.
+Besides building ships, you can recruit and assign companions to increase their stats, and… well… romance them as well.

 With that said, there’s a big spaceship-shaped hole in our hearts, so let’s get to it and see all there is to know about shipbuilding in Starfield!

-To build ships in Starfield, you need to head to a spaceport and speak with the ship technician, and then you can ask to customise a ship in your collection, register a new one, repair your ship or buy a new one outright.
+To build ships in Starfield, you need to head to a spaceport and speak with the ship technician.
+Once you do that, you can ask to customise a ship in your collection, register a new one, repair your ship or buy a new one outright.

 Or, if you have built a large landing pad at an outpost, you can use the shipbuilding terminal to do it yourself.